-Founded in 2020, Cultivate the Creative has been working to build a strong foundation that will support our vision to make expressive arts widely accessible to youth.
-As we expand our organization’s capacity to do so, we believe this happens by creating community, creating resources, and creating a foundation that will enable us to build a support network that supports human wholeness and wellbeing.
+Founded in 2020, Cultivate the Creative has been working to build a strong foundation that will support our vision to make mental health resources through expressive arts widely accessible to youth.
+As we expand our organization’s capacity to do so, we believe this happens by creating community, resources, and a foundation that will enable us to build a support network that supports human wholeness and wellbeing.

 As we continue to launch our strategic vision for 2023-2026, stay informed by signing up for our newsletter so we can share with you more information.

 Founder & Director

 Kristen Kerr (she/her) resides in the sunny and beautiful city of St. Petersburg, FL.
 After moving to the city in 2018, she was inspired by the immense creativity that fuels the city.
 This led her to finding her own personal social-emotional healing, creative voice and leadership approach through expressive arts.